Province of Georgia: Revolutionary War period and beyond

 In 1777 the original eight counties of the state of Georgia were created.
 Prior to that Georgia had been divided into local government units called parishes.
 Settlement had been limited to the near vicinity of the Savannah River; the western area of the new state remained under the control of the Creek Indian Confederation.

 James Wright, the last Royal Governor of the Province of Georgia, dismissed the royal assembly in 1775.
 He was briefly a prisoner of the revolutionaries before escaping to a British warship in February 1776.
-During the American Revolutionary War Wright would become the only royal governor of the Thirteen Colonies to regain control of part of his colony after British forces captured Savannah on December 29, 1778.
+During the American Revolutionary War Wright was the only royal governor to regain control of part of his colony after British forces captured Savannah on December 29, 1778.
 British and Loyalist forces restored large areas of Georgia to colonial rule, especially along the coast, while Patriots continued to maintain an independent governor, congress, and militia in other areas.
 In 1779 the British repelled an attack of militia, Continental Army, and French military and naval forces on Savannah.
 The 1781 siege of Augusta, by militia and Continental forces, restored it to Patriot control.
 When the war was lost for Britain, Wright and British forces evacuated Savannah on July 11, 1782.
 After that the Province of Georgia ceased to exist as a British colony.

-Georgia was a member of the Second Continental Congress, a signer of the Declaration of Independence, the tenth state to ratify the Articles of Confederation on July 24, 1778, and the fourth state to be admitted to the Union under the U.S. Constitution, on January 2, 1788.
+The new state of Georgia was a member of the Second Continental Congress, a signer of the Declaration of Independence, the tenth state to ratify the Articles of Confederation on July 24, 1778, and the fourth state to be admitted to the Union under the U.S. Constitution, on January 2, 1788.

 On April 24, 1802, Georgia ceded to the U.S. Congress parts of its western lands, that it had claims for going back to when it was a province (colony).
 These lands were incorporated into the Mississippi Territory and later (with other adjoining lands) became the states of Alabama and Mississippi.